 - Although it's rarely a plot point in the flagship show, this is a favorite taunt or threat for the detectives (and sometimes even the prosecutors) to bring up when interrogating a particularly nasty, annoying, smug, stubborn, or otherwise unlikeable suspect / defendant.

 - From season 5's "Performance" (about a points-for-sex club that might have led to a rape)

 McCoy: How many points do you think you'll be worth in prison?

-General Hospital once had young Micheal Corinthos reveal he was raped when he was in prison temporarily.
+- Young Michael Corinthos reveals reveals that he was raped when he was in prison temporarily.
 The show treated it very seriously in a similar manner to the way it previously handled the traumatic rape of female characters like Liz Webber.
-The storyline was lauded by several critics as powerful particularly since Micheal was a legacycharacter the shows fans had watched grow up.
+The storyline was lauded by several critics as powerful particularly since Michael was a legacy character the shows fans had watched grow up.

 "Prison, Scully.
 Your cellmate's nickname is gonna be Large Marge.
 She's gonna read a lotta Gertrude Stein..."

 - In another self-parodic episode, "Jose Chung's From Outer Space," Mulder explicitly threatens a seemingly-uncooperative rape suspect with rape in prison.